Our Approach To

 6. Clarify anything missing

-If further documents or explanations are required, we’ll contact you promptly.
+If further documents or explanations are required, we will contact you promptly.

 We will receive a report from First AML summarising your identification checks.